pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 - $\frac{d \theta}{dt}$ = Change in position with respect to unit change in time
 - $\frac{dm}{dt}$ = Change in momentum with respect to unit change in time

-Hence, solving the above equations, we can simulate the system $S$; for example, given the initial positions $\theta$ and initial momenta $m$, we can figure out the change in positions and momenta, thereby figuring out the updated $\theta$ and $m$, and so on. **_Hence, using Hamilton's equations of motion in such a way, we can figure out how the bodies in the system would move over time, provided that they do not interact, since Hamilton's equations of motion do not account for interactions between bodies.
-However, in the case of using Hamilton's equations of motion for sampling from a posterior, we have no need to worry about any "interactions"._**.
+Hence, solving the above equations, we can simulate the system $S$; for example, given the initial positions $\theta$ and initial momenta $m$, we can figure out the change in positions and momenta, thereby figuring out the updated $\theta$ and $m$, and so on.
+Hence, using Hamilton's equations of motion in such a way, we can figure out how the bodies in the system would move over time, provided that they do not interact, since Hamilton's equations of motion do not account for interactions between bodies.
+However, in the case of using Hamilton's equations of motion for sampling from a posterior, we have no need to worry about any "interactions".

 > **References**:
 >
 > - [_Hamiltonian Monte Carlo For Dummies (Statisticians / Pharmacometricians / All)_ by Alan Maloney, **YouTube**](https://www.youtube.com/watch?v=ZGtezhDaSpM)
 > - [_Hamilton's Equations of Motion_ from **StudySmarter.co.uk**](https://www.studysmarter.co.uk/explanations/physics/classical-mechanics/hamiltons-equations-of-motion)

-## Mathematical formulation
+### Mathematical formulation
 Let us first define the following:

 - $P$, the probability density or mass (depending on context)